Coding for Positive Rate in the Source Model Key Agreement Problem: Introduction

 \subsection{Overview of the Main Results}

-We provide a condition for the feasibility of SK generation at a positive rate for a general probability distribution on $X,Y,Z$ in terms of the Chernoff information.
-The condition is based on a new constructive approach for achieving a positive SK rate that extends ideas in \cite{Maurer93, OrlitskyWigderson, MaurerWolf99}.
+We provide a condition for the feasibility of SK generation at a positive rate for a general pmf $p_{XYZ}$ in terms of R{\'e}nyi divergence.
+The condition is based on a new approach for achieving a positive SK rate that extends ideas in \cite{Maurer93, OrlitskyWigderson, MaurerWolf99}.
 The extension is motivated by using hypothesis testing for SK agreement.
 Hypothesis testing was previously used for infeasibility results in network information theory, e.g., meta converses \cite{polyanskiy2010channel, tyagi2015converses}.

-On the one hand, our coding scheme falls in the general class of advantage distillation protocols (e.g. see \cite[Section V]{Maurer93}).
+Our coding scheme falls in the general class of advantage distillation protocols (e.g. see \cite[Section V]{Maurer93}).
 Roughly speaking, advantage distillation protocols provide an information-theoretic advantage to Alice and Bob over Eve as follows: Alice and Bob select a subset of realizations of their random variables for which they have an advantage over Eve.
 Utilizing public discussion, Alice and Bob agree on these realizations.
 More information about advantage distillation protocols and their variants can be found in \cite{MaurerParityCheckAdvantage,MaurerParityProof, muramatsu2006secret}.

-On the other hand, the particular code can be understood in terms of a hypothesis testing problem as follows.
-After initial public discussion, Alice sets up a hypothesis testing problem that Bob solves to find an estimate of Alice's secret key.
-More specifically, suppose that Alice produces a binary random variable $K\in\{0,1\}$ using her private randomness (independent of her observation $X^n$).
-Alice splits $X^n$ into two blocks of size $\frac n 2$: $X_{1:\frac n 2}$ and $X_{\frac n 2+1:n}$.
-If $K=0$, Alice puts the sequence $(X_{1:\frac n 2}, X_{\frac n 2+1:n})=X^n$ on the public channel.
-If $K=1$, Alice swaps the two blocks and puts $(X_{\frac n 2+1:n}, X_{1:\frac n 2})$ on the public channel.
-Then, the task of Bob (and Eve) is to use their observation $Y^n$ (and $Z^n$) to decide which of the two hypotheses, i.e., $K=0$ or $K=1$, is true.
-If Bob's error exponent in finding $K$ is better than Eve's error exponent, Alice and Bob can use privacy amplification to obtain a shared secret key.
-An initial interactive public discussion can improve this protocol.
-For instance, if $Y_i=Y_{\frac{n}{2}+i}$ for some $1\leq i\leq n/2-1$, then the values of $Y_i$ and $Y_{\frac{n}{2}+i}$ do not help Bob to choose between $K=0$ and $K=1$.
-Thus, at the beginning of the protocol, Bob can publicly reveal the set of indices $i$ such that $Y_i=Y_{\frac{n}{2}+i}$.
-Observations $X_i, Y_i, X_{\frac{n}{2}+i}, Y_{\frac{n}{2}+i}$ may be then removed by Alice and Bob from their sequences $X^n$ and $Y^n$ before running the above protocol.
+On the other hand, the particular code can be understood in terms of a hypothesis testing problem that Bob solves to find an estimate of Alice's secret key.
+A key feature of the problem is a ``swapping idea" where the positions of blocks of observations are swapped under different hypotheses.
+If Bob's error exponent in solving the problem is better than Eve's error exponent, then Alice and Bob can use privacy amplification to obtain a shared secret key.